WooCommerce Pricing: How Much Does it Cost to Run a Store?

 • Free themes tend to look similar, so your site won’t stand out as much.

-• Free themes have limited functions.
+• Free themes have limited functionality.

 • Paid themes provide customer service; at best, free ones offer a Q&A board.